-In Process 2011-2012
+2011-2012 In Process

-Completed >
+bətəlqmoƏ >

-Niagara Catholic System Priorities - 2010-2011 ACHIEVEMENT REPORT ADVANCE STUDENT ACHIEVEMENT FOR ALL To support all students who are six years of age in the development of literacy and numeracy skills, particularly in learning to read, by June 2011.
+Niagara Catholic System Priorities - 2010-2011 ACHIEVEMENT REPORT ADVANCE STUDENT ACHIEVEMENT FOR ALL 1.
+To support all students who are six years of age in the development of literacy and numeracy skills, particularly in learning to read, by June 2011.
 Indicators and Comments One Student Achievement Department Literacy Coach was dedicated to supporting this system priority.
-The Early Years/Primary Consultant, the Reading Recovery Teacher Lead, one Program Resource Teacher and the Early Years Literacy Coach partnered to support early literacy at the eight full day early learning kindergarten program schools.
+The Early Years/Primary Consultant, the Reading Recovery Teacher Lead, one Program Resource Teacher and the Early Years/Primary Consultant, the Reading Recovery Teacher Lead, one Program Resource Teacher and the Early Years/Primary Consultant, the Reading Recovery Teacher Lead, one Program Resource Teacher and the Early Years/Primary Consultant, the Reading Recovery Teacher Lead, one Program Resource Teacher strindergraten program schools.
 Early literacy instruction was extended to include an additional ten (10) Educational Resource Teachers (ERT's) for a total of 20 participating schools.
-This included all Niagara Catholic Full Day JK/SK schools and Full Day Jearning Kindergarten Program schools for a total of twenty (20) elementary schools.
-The Early Years/Primary Consultant and the Reading Recovery Teacher Lead completed training of all of the Early Years teachers at all elementary schools in Early Reading Strategies in January 2011.
+This included all Niagara Catholic Full Day JK/SK schools and Full Day Early Years/Primary Consultant and the Reading Recovery Teacher Lead completed training of all of the Early Years teachers at all elementary schools in Early Reading Strategies in January 2011.
 Supports will continue for all students who are six years of age in the development of literacy and numeracy skills, particularly in learning to read throughout 2011-2012.

-Niagara Catholic System Priorities - 2010-2011

-ACHIEVEMENT REPORT

-In Process

-Completed

-ADVANCE STUDENT ACHIEVEMENT FOR ALL

-and Reporting in Ontario Schools" by developing a Niagara Catholic Assessment, Evaluation To implement the Ministry of Education Policy "Growing Success - Assessment, Evaluation and Reporting K-12 Policy and Guidelines for all schools in the Board by June 2011
+2011-2012 In Process Completed Niagara Catholic System Priorities - 2010-2011 ACHIEVEMENT REPORT ADVANCE STUDENT ACHIEVEMENT FOR ALL To implement the Ministry of Education Policy "Growing Success - Assessment, Evaluation and Reporting in Ontario Schools" by developing a Niagara Catholic Assessment, Evaluation and Reporting K-12 Policy and Guidelines for all schools in the Board by June 2011.
+Niagara Catholic District School Board Assessment, Evaluation, and Reporting Steering Committee Evaluation & Evaluation & Evaluation Research, Assessment & Evaluation & Evaluation Research Poper (Cana) Research Poper (Ca Niagara Catholic ACHIEV ADVANCE STU 2.
+To implement the Ministry of Education Policy "Growing Su and Reporting in Ontario Schools" by developing a Niagara and Reporting K-12 Policy and Guidelines for all schools in th Indicators and Comments Indicators and Comments Committee has made significant progress in the implementation of the Ministry of Education's Growing Success document.

-Indicators and Comments

-Niagara Catholic's Growing Success Committee has made significant progress in the implementation of the Ministry of Education's Growing Success document.
 The following activities have been completed.

-- Growing Success Executive Summary

-- Elementary Progress Report Card Guide

-- Elementary Provincial Report Card Guide

-- Secondary Mid-Term Provincial Report Card Guide Secondary Provincial Report Card
+Growing Success Executive Summary Elementary Progress Report Card Guide Bernentary Provincial Report Card Guide Berondary Mid-Term Provincial Report Card Guide Bernentary Maplewood Reporting Guide Primary, Junior, and Intermediate Provincial Report Card Report Card Guide

-- Guide Elementary Maplewood Reporting

-- Primary, Junior, and Intermediate Provincial Report Card Resource